dangmai/prettier-plugin-apex/README.md

 However, since this CLI application is written in Java, there is a heavy start up cost associated with it.
-In order to alleviate this issue, we also have an optional [Nailgun](https://github.com/facebook/nailgun) server that makes sure the start up is invoked exactly once.
+In order to alleviate this issue, we also have an optional HTTP server that makes sure the start up is invoked exactly once.
 This is especially useful if this library is integrated in a 3rd party application.